irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 Quiz
 What command is used to make an alias?= alias Exercises
-Create a couple of aliases then remove them.=$ alias foobar='ls -la',
+Create a couple of aliases then remove them.=$ alias foobar='ls -la', $ unalias foobar

+19